vhugogarcia/Plugin.Maui.Handlers/README.md

 ## Overview

-This .NET MAUI plugin provides enhanced functionality for handling user interactions with Entry, Editor, and Picker controls, along with additional utilities such as hiding the keyboard programmatically.
+This .NET MAUI plugin provides enhanced functionality for handling user interactions with Entry, Editor, Date Picker and Picker controls, along with additional utilities such as hiding the keyboard programmatically.

 It helps you to remove the unnecessary native UI elements of the mentioned controls allowing you to customize input design and enhances user experience in your .NET MAUI applications.